hiddenbyte/bf-wasm/README.md

 # bf-wasm
-a Brainfuck compiler targeting WASM
+a Brainfuck compiler targeting WebAssembly (or WASM)

 `bf-wasm` compiles Brainfuck source code from the _standard input_ into a WASM module.
 The WASM module is written to the _standard ouput_.
 The WASM module is written in WebAssembly text format.